Erdoğan orders out US and EU ambassadors

 "This terrifying statement will fortify Turkey's image as a worn-out country similar to African dictatorships," Aydın Sezgin, an MP from the 'İYİ' party, also said.

-"I still hope that Ankara will not go through with this," Sinan Ülgen, a former Turkish ambassador who now works with the Carnegie Europe think-tank, added.
+"I still hope Ankara will not go through with this," Sinan Ülgen, a former Turkish ambassador who now works with the Carnegie Europe think-tank, added.

 Speaking earlier in the week, the 10 ambassadors said Kavala's detention had "cast a shadow over respect for democracy, the rule of law, and transparency in the Turkish judicial system".